Victor Llona: Part of the French literary scene

 A few pages of Llona's Memoirs have been published, in which he speaks about his friendship with French writers, such as Pierre Benoît, Marcel Proust, Francis Carco, Henri Poulaille, Jean Galtier-Boissière, Jules Supervielle, Paul Morand, Pierre Mac Orlan, Jacques de Lacretelle, Julien Green and Roger Martin du Gard.
 He remained also a friend of major NRF figures, including André Gide, Jean Schlumberger, Valery Larbaud, André Ruyters and Jacques Rivière.
 Llona also had a major friendship with the Belgian poet and designer Jean de Bosschère (1878–1953), who made a lithographed portrait of him.
 He wrote an essay on the French writer Louis Thomas and befriended him and his opera-singer wife Raymonde Delaunois.

 Llona remained in contact with American writers of the "Lost Generation": Hemingway, Ezra Pound, Nathalie Clifford Barney, Paul Bowles, Thornton Wilder and Scott Fitzgerald.
 They met in the apartments of Gertrude Stein and Peggy Guggenheim (1898–1979), or at the English bookshop of Sylvia Beach.
 In 1929 Shakespeare and Company published a book with twelve articles, brought together by Eugene Jolas (1894–1952), the editor of transition, defending "Work in progress", the book by James Joyce that a decade later became Finnegans wake.
 In this book, Our Exagmination Round His Factification for Incamination of Work in Progress, Llona's contribution was "I Dont Know What to Call It but Its Mighty Unlike Prose".

 Later life

 In 1939 with war approaching, Llona, remarried, left France and established himself in Lima.
-In 1946 he returned to the USA and became a translator for the UN Food and Agriculture Organization (FAO).
+In 1946 he returned to the US and became a translator for the UN Food and Agriculture Organization (FAO).
 Experiencing heart problems, he settled in San Francisco, where he died.